 NSD receives no government funding and relies entirely on donations from the general public, corporate sponsors, fundraising events, and community supporters.

 Clients are not obligated to fundraise, and fundraising efforts are in no way tied to when and if they receive their Service Dog; however, many of them assist by asking for donations from friends and family or hosting their own fundraiser.
 NSD also has many third party fund raisers that host events in support of our working dog teams.

 The actual direct cost of the Service Dog to the client is an application fee of $50 and an equipment fee upon receiving the dog.
 All food and veterinary costs are born by the recipient once the dog has been placed with the individual.

-The timing of a Service Dog placement is determined by chronological position on the waiting list and the availability of the right dog for the individual’s needs and situation, and is in no way tied to fundraising efforts.
+The timing of a service dog placement is determined by chronological position on the waiting list and the availability of the right dog for the child’s needs and situation, and is in no way tied to fundraising efforts.

 Sponsor a Service Dog Team

 Title Sponsorship: $10,000